joanneccwang/DictionaryWebApp/README.md

 ) as TypeCurrentKeywordContext;
 ```

+I also tried Redux to manage the global state to toggle the app's dark/light theme

 ### Continued development

 - [x] Show error block if the definition of the searched keyword cannot be found
 - [x] Add theme switch to toggle between dark mode and light mode
-- [] Add dropdown menu to choose font preference
+- [x] Add dropdown menu to choose font preference
-- [] Click the audio button to play phonetic audio
+- [ ] Click the audio button to play phonetic audio

 ## Author